 26.6 Late notices can be given no later than 5 working days but no earlier than 9 working days before the event in relation to which the notice is given.
 A late notice given later than 5 working days before the event to which it relates will be returned as void and the activities described in it will not be authorised.
 The number of late notices that can be given in any one calendar year is limited to 10 for personal licence holders and 2 for non-personal licence holders.
-These count towards the total number of temporary event notices (i.e. 50 temporary event notices per year for personal licence holders and 5 temporary event notices for non-personal licence holders).
+These count towards the total number of temporary event notices (i.e. 50 temporary event notices per year for personal licence holders and 5 temporary event notices for non-personal licence for non-personal licence for non-personal licence holders.